carls113/RCAC-temp-hpc-exchange/docs/source/week3/managing_files.rst

    $ find ~ -type f -name "*.txt" | grep "example-data" ~/example-data/paper.txt

-In the exmaple, we used some arguments and some options, but these are special options that the
+In the example, we used some arguments and some options, but these are special options that the
 `find` program calls "primaries" (which is why they don't have two leading dashes even though